 - Help the senior stay physically active through taking walks, dancing, exercising, or engaging in plenty of enjoyable activities together.

 - Listen to the senior’s concerns respectfully and without judgment.
 Ask for permission to help and offer reassurances; i.e., “Is it OK if I help you?
 I am right here with you and you are safe.”

 It’s important to realize that your own expression of emotions and tone of voice can either comfort or exacerbate the anxiety the senior is feeling, so maintaining a calm, controlled voice, using slow, deliberate motions without rushing or expressing alarm, anger, or criticism can go a long way towards helping the senior relax.

 It’s also a great idea to surround yourself with the support you need to provide the best care for your loved one while ensuring plenty of time for your own self-care.
-Find a local (or online) Alzheimer’s support group, and partner with Nightingale Homecare, the top providers of dementia care in Phoenix (and throughout the surrounding areas).
+Find a local (or online) Alzheimer’s support group, and partner with Nightingale Homecare, the top providers of Peoria adult home care (and throughout the surrounding areas).
 Our dementia care team is highly skilled and experienced in effectively diffusing difficult behaviors in dementia, and are happy to provide reliable, trusted respite care that allows family caregivers the chance to step away, rest and recharge.